binerogroup/documentation/getting-started/users.rst

 Cloud management portal
 -----------------------

-The cloud management portal has only one user (as opposed to the account management portal) which is the main user.
-It can login with its credentials directly or use single sign on from the account management portal.
+The :doc:`/getting-started/managing-your-cloud/cloud-management-portal` has only one user (as opposed to the :doc:`/getting-started/managing-your-cloud/account-management-portal`) which is the main user.

-If you setup multiple users in the account management portal, each user will use single sign on to the main user in the cloud management portal.
+Users in the :doc:`/getting-started/managing-your-cloud/account-management-portal` can single sign-on directly to the cloud management portal from the account management portal.

 .. tip::

-   Because you may want to limit access to your infrastructure to the essential personell, a good first step is to setup additional users in the account management portal and reserve the main login for those that need access to the infrastructure in the cloud management portal.
+   Because you may want to limit access to your infrastructure, a good first step is to setup additional users in the account management portal and reserve the main login for those that need access to the infrastructure in the cloud management portal.

 API users
 ---------